-- In step 2 for white balance correction, mark on the screen will change to "■ ■ " (3 points).
-Turning the < > dial to the right sets the B/A bracketing, and turning it to the left sets the M/G bracketing. - On the right side of the screen, "BKT" indicates the bracketing direction and the bracketing amount is also displayed. - Pressing the <DISP.> button will cancel all the [WB SHIFT/BKT] settings. - Press < (SET) > to exit the setting and return to the menu
+- In step 2 for white balance correction, when you turn the < △ > dial, the "■" mark on the screen will change to "■ " (3 points).
+Turning the < △ > dial to the right sets the B/A bracketing, and turning it to the left sets the M/G bracketing. - On the right side of the screen, "BKT" indicates the bracketing direction and the bracketing amount is also displayed. - Pressing the <DISP.> button will cancel all the [WB SHIFT/BKT] settings. - Press < (st) > to exit the setting and return to the menu.